YannickJadoul/Parselmouth/README.md

 ## Acknowledgements
 - Parselmouth builds on the extensive code base of [Praat](https://github.com/praat/praat) by Paul Boersma, which actually implements the huge variety of speech processing and phonetic algorithms that can now be accessed through Parselmouth.
-- In order to do so, Parselmouth makes use of the amazing [pybind11](https://github.com/pybind/pybind11) library, allowing expose the C/C++ functionality of Praat as a Python interface.
+- In order to do so, Parselmouth makes use of the amazing [pybind11](https://github.com/pybind/pybind11) library, allowing to expose the C/C++ functionality of Praat as a Python interface.
 - Special thanks go to [Bill Thompson](https://billdthompson.github.io/) and [Robin Jadoul](https://github.com/RobinJadoul/) for their non-visible-in-history but very valuable contributions.

 ## License